Chup: Revenge of the Artist: International

 Phil Houd of The Guardian rated the film 4 out of 5 stars and wrote that "Chup successfully skewers not just the tense film-maker/critic relationship, but knows perfectly where to put its finger to best needle Film Twitter: it calls out hot-take merchants, overly positive and corrupt reviewers, and this exalted calling's self-importance...it's a caustic and tasty film for the most part."
 Manjusha Radhakrishnan of Gulf News rated the film 3 out of 5 stars and wrote, "R Balki shines the spotlight on a dark and twisted mind in his sobering thriller Chup.

 Box office

 Chup: Revenge of the Artist earned ₹3.06 crores at the domestic box office on its opening day.
 On the second day, the film collected ₹2.07 crore.
 On the third day, the film collected ₹2.25 crore.
+The film collected ₹13 crore as it's worldwide in it's lifetime.